jgg1855/intel-inside/_slides/15-mcbanks12.md

 ---
 layout: slide
-title: "Welcome to our slide deck!"
+title: "Welcome to mcbanks12 slide"
 ---

 La Bamba - Hungry for some Mexican Food